 When he's not working, Ben likes to hang out with his wife and kids, ride his road bike, and of course hack on open source projects. :)

-Prior to Honeybadger Josh started a Ruby on Rails consulting business.
-For 10 years he worked with technology startups and companies of all sizes to build, improve, and fix their web applications.
+Before Honeybadger, Josh built a Ruby on Rails consulting business.
+For ten years, he worked with technology startups and companies of all sizes to build, improve, and fix their web applications.

 Ben Findley got his start in marketing by keyword stuffing websites practicing SEO in 2006 as a way to feed himself while waiting for his band to take off.
 After deciding that being a rich rock star would be too mainstream, he embraced his life as a marketer and hasn't looked back (unless he's checking to see if there are ghosts chasing him).